 How do I pick products and who should I ask for advice?

-Choose products from brands with third-party testing, clear dosing, and good reviews.
-Consult pharmacists, accredited herbalists, or medical practitioners—especially if you have chronic conditions, take medicines, are pregnant, or are breastfeeding.
-Keep all providers informed about any supplements you use.
+Evidence level: practical.
+Choose products from brands with third‑party testing, clear dosing and good reviews.
+Consult pharmacists, accredited herbalists or medical practitioners — especially if you have chronic conditions, take medicines, are pregnant, or breastfeeding.
+Keep all your healthcare providers informed about any supplements you use.